FilipeRubin/D3D9-Lighting-and-fog/README.md

-# D3D-Lighting
+# Lighting and fog test
 Just a simple project that I've made to test my knowledge in topics like lighting, fog, etc.

 # How to run and compile
 Open the project in Visual Studio 2019 and compile.
 The default settings should be enough to run this project.